Business Etiquette in Paris, Your Need-to-Know Guide

 What you wear, how you greet, what you say.
 Paris is the place to see and be seen and make no mistake, they may look well-put-together, but a whole lot of effort goes into that pseudo no makeup glow.
 If you’re travelling to the City of Light for business, or planning to relocate there for work, make sure you’re up to speed with everything you need to know.
 Paris business etiquette requires adhering to a number of unique customs that you need to be aware of so as not to offend your host nor miss out on landing that lucrative contract or client.
 From discerning whether or not to handshake or air kiss to making sure you eat bread so you don’t get too sozzled during your three-hour business lunch, we here at Plum Guide have you covered with all the basics and plenty more (as always).

 Parisians are known to be fashion-conscious and, ultimately, très chic.
-Athleisure isn’t really a thing as far as Paris business etiquette goes.
+Athleisure isn’t really a thing as far as the business etiquette goes.
 Get yourself to the gym, by all means.
 But just make sure you change afterwards.
 Casual-chic means put-together, simple, and never scruffy.
 Smart jeans are permissible for some of the more relaxed working environments, but to be honest, you shouldn’t really own any of the ‘distressed denim’ variety anyway.
 Err on the side of formality and caution, and stick to suits, skirts, trousers and you won’t go making a faux pas.

 You’re in Paris, darling.
 La Bise, or ‘air kisses’ may be the most common form of greeting in the French capital.
 Yet when it comes to business meetings, save the kissing for people you’ve already met and stick to handshakes.
-Paris business etiquette usually dictates that first names are not usually used in meetings, but be sure to take your cues from your host if you’re unsure.
+Paris business etiquette usually dictates that first names are not used in meetings, but be sure to take your cues from your host if you’re unsure.
 And always, always knock before entering.

 Three-hour lunches are not uncommon in Paris.
 Often involving booze.
-Be sure to check the menu of the restaurant before you go so you don’t get caught out and have to ask the waiter exactly what’s what in front of your business guest.
+Be sure to check the menu of the restaurant before you go so you don’t get caught out and have to ask the waiter exactly what’s in front of your business guest.
 In order to make sure you don’t drink more than your client or contact, make sure to eat the bread that your meal will inevitably be served with.
 Oh, and remember, the French way is to place your bread on the table as opposed to the plate.

 French dining style is long, formal and boozy.
 If you really want to impress your French counterparts, an important rule while fine dining is to never keep your hands below the table in your lap; always keep them on the table.
 For some reason, it really matters.
 Do not make a rookie error and finish your glass of wine.
 French waiters take this as a cue that you’d like a top up.
 If you can’t take any more booze, then leave a little in the bottom of your glass and that way, you won’t get too merry.
 In terms of business etiquette, conversation about business (or what you're really there for) usually starts after dessert is served, but make sure you wait for the host to initiate it.